Commonly confused words

 gabble vs. gable

 gabble vs. gable gabble (to speak fast and unclear) Don’t gabble, man.
 We cannot understand you.
 Tell it calmly and clearly.
-She starts to gabble when she gets angry. gable (the upper part of a wall below a pitched roof, that makes a shape like a triangle) John lives in …
+She starts to gabble when she gets angry. gable (the upper part of a wall below a pitched roof that makes a shape like a triangle) John lives …

 Read More »